Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Desember 2024 22.28.04 UTC
+- WIB: Selasa, 3 Desember 2024 23.33.59 UTC
-- WITA: Selasa, 3 Desember 2024 23.28.04 UTC
+- WITA: Rabu, 4 Desember 2024 00.33.59 UTC
-- WIT: Rabu, 4 Desember 2024 00.28.04 UTC
+- WIT: Rabu, 4 Desember 2024 01.33.59 UTC

 Kutipan Inspiratif:
-"Human nature is evil, and goodness is caused by intentional activity."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: nature
+Kategori: technology